Fasting could have some benefits, depending on the type of illness.

 A lack of evidence from studies in humans supports the idea that fasting can help people recover from illness.

 When the body has no more energy stores of glucose, it starts using amino acids and fat as energy sources.
 Using fat as fuel causes the body to produce ketones.
-Certain ketones, such as beta-hydroxybutyrate, may benefit the immune system.
+Certain ketones, such as

 Some scientists suggest that intermittent fasting, or eating only during restricted periods, is embedded in our physiology — that it constitutes an evolutionary adaptation and can trigger essential functions in cells, supporting overall health.